gitlabhq/gitlabhq/doc/administration/high_availability/nfs_host_client_setup.md

 ### Configuring NFS for GitLab HA

 Setting up NFS for a GitLab HA setup allows all applications nodes in a cluster to share the same files and maintain data consistency.
 Application nodes in an HA setup act as clients while the NFS server plays host.

+> Note: The instructions provided in this documentation allow for setting a quick proof of concept but will leave NFS as potential single point of failure and therefore not recommended for use in porduction.
+Explore options such as [Pacemaker and Corosync](http://clusterlabs.org/) for highly available NFS in production.

 Below are instructions for setting up an application node(client) in an HA cluster to read from and write to a central NFS server(host).

 #### Step 1 - Install NFS Server on Host